2001 Norwegian parliamentary election: Campaign

+Slogans

 Opinion polls

 Polls are indicated by share of votes in percentage, or by seats indicated by brackets.
 The Progress Party saw the most surprising changes in support, having achieved as high as 34.7% in September 2000, and in 2001 almost closing down to 10% at the lowest.
 The Labour Party and Conservative Party also varied greatly in support in the years before the election.